 Successful recovery of the sand dunes was reported through the study, as well as higher resilience of the ecosystem to storms.

 Native vegetation was replanted instead of exotic trees, reportedly helping to regenerate the sand dune ecosystem closer to its natural state.
 A nursery of native plants was also established to support the sustainable continuous revegetation of the dune system.

-Local stakeholders, including community members and local governments, as well as subnational governments, were reportedly actively involved in the implementation of this EbA strategy.
+The governance of this project centers around local stakeholders, including community members and local governments, as well as subnational governments, who were all reportedly actively involved in the implementation of this EbA strategy.
 The initiative engaged in capacity building and a socio-institutional learning process, where the EbA approach was mainstreamed into government activities and budget and adaptive governance was encouraged.
 The vulnerability reduction assessment provided a space for participation, feedback and future adaptation planning.

 The project was funded by a combination of local and subnational governments interested in investing in habitat restoration and coastal defense.

 The vulnerability reduction assessment (VRA) acts at the main monitoring tool to evaluate changes in the success of the project.
 VRA workshops were conducted with local stakeholders in order to gather their perspectives on perceived risk and local vulnerabilities.
 The baseline workshop occurred in 2011, with at least two more taking place by 2018.
 This allows researchers to track changes in perception alongside their interventions.

 This project is ongoing with further interventions such as infrastructure realignment needed to achieve further success.